quickapps/cms/README.md

 ## Installing QuickAppsCMS

 You must install QuickAppsCMS using [composer](http://getcomposer.org).
-QuickApps CMS is designed to run as a stand alone application, so you must use the [website skeleton](https://github.com/QuickAppsCMS/website) as starting point:
+QuickAppsCMS is designed to run as a stand alone application, so you must use the [website skeleton](https://github.com/QuickAppsCMS/website) as starting point: